 The best way to resolve this problem is to identify the underlying cause that’s impacting your hair growth/loss cycle.
 Do you have undiagnosed PCOS, thyroid problems or nutritional deficiencies?
 Are there hormonal imbalances?

-After taking a detailed case history and studying any pathology tests you have already had done, we may recommend further testing to rule causes in or out.
+After taking a detailed case history and studying any pathology tests you have already had done, I may recommend further testing to rule causes in or out.
 This might include looking at auto-immune markers, nutritional deficiencies, digestion and diet, stress triggers etc.

 Depending on what we find, a treatment plan will then be formulated to address the underlying cause.